 - How do I get rid of unwanted apps?

-- How do I remove unwanted apps from my Samsung phone?
+- How do I stop apps from accessing my photos?

 How do I get rid of unwanted apps?